Development & Contributing

 Building Documentation Locally

-tools/smk -j4 --configfile config/doc_figures.yaml -- build_docs
+tools/smk -e dev -j4 --configfile config/doc_figures.yaml -- build_docs

-# Open _build/html/index.html in browser
+# Open docs/_build/html/index.html in browser

 Updating Documentation